JaqiKal/tic-tac-toe/README.md

 * A 24 hour clock is included in the footer of the index page.
 * A thank you note in the footer of the form page.

 The website comprises

 * 3 HTML pages
 * 3 JavaScripts
 * 1 Stylesheet

+### Captured screenshots of the website

 * Home page / landing page

 Insert PIC!